delthas/touhou-protocol-docs/protocol_123.md

 All spectators can have at most 4 children, which are all spectators.

-When a redirects a game client to one of its children, it always redirects it to the one with the fewest nodes in it subtree, and it multiple nodes are identical it redirects it to the older one.
+When a game client redirects another game client to one of its children, it always redirects it to the one with the fewest nodes in it subtree, and it multiple nodes are identical it redirects it to the older one.

 A typical game tree can look like this (host, client, spectator shortened to H, C, S):
 ```